jasper07/cap-sflight-devops/README-advanced-pipeline.md

           browserstackProduct: "automate"
 ```

-Below you can see the run summary for WDI5 tests running the BTP Workzone Launchpad test across a large number of devices.
+Below you can see the Browserstack summary for WDI5 BTP Workzone Launchpad tests being successfully run across a 6 different browsers and devices.
 ![browerstack-multiple-devices](azure-pipelines/docs/browerstack-multiple-devices.png)

-You can drill down from the pipeline report and go directly to the browserstack and see the detialed result of each run, if you have configured you can see a video replay of the e2e individual tests.
+You can drill down from the pipeline report and go directly to the browserstack and see the detailed result of each run, if you have configured you can see a video replay of the e2e individual tests.
 ![browerstack-drill-in-report](azure-pipelines/docs/browerstack-drill-in-report.png)

 **[Back to the Top](#advanced-pipeline)**
 ### K6 Performance Tests
-This task runs k6 performance tests against the application deployed to the BTP Workzone Standard Launchpad, that way you truly simulate how many users interact with the applicaion.
+This task runs k6 performance tests against the application deployed to the BTP Workzone Standard Launchpad, testing this way allows you truly simulate at scale how users would interact with the applicaion under such conditions.

 [k6](https://k6.io/) is a free and open-source testing tool for load and performance testing of APIs, microservices, and websites.